-Many indie authors looking for marketing services do so too close to, or in some cases, after they self-publish their book.
+With so many book marketing strategies available to promote your book, it's easy to get overwhelmed and have difficulty determining what to do and when to do it to give your book the best chance.
 Marketing a book is a complex part of the overall publishing process and takes proper planning.
-This marketing timeline for indie authors is designed for the author who is just about to begin writing, however since all these strategies are important, you can begin to address each one no matter where you are in your publishing process.
+This book marketing timeline for indie authors is designed for the author who is just about to begin writing, however since all these strategies are important, you can begin to address each one no matter where you are in your publishing process.

 With so much information to digest and so many strategies available, it’s best to give yourself plenty of time to set these strategies in motion.
-To stay organized it’s a good idea to have a separate notebook and marketing calendar specifically for your book marketing.
+To stay organized it’s a good idea to have a marketing calendar specifically for your book marketing.

 Before You Start Writing